jina-ai/jina/README.md

 -->

 Are you a "Doc"-star?
 Join us!
 We welcome all kinds of improvements on the documentation.

-Documentation for older versions is archived [here](https://github.com/jina-ai/docs/releases).

 ## Contributing